PazerOP/mcp-bash-framework/docs/BEST-PRACTICES.md

 ## 7. Security & compliance
 - Start with [docs/SECURITY.md](SECURITY.md) for threat model context.
 Apply principle of least privilege by scoping `MCP_RESOURCES_ROOTS` and keeping tool environments minimal (`MCPBASH_TOOL_ENV_MODE`).
-- Manual registry hooks are opt-in (`MCPBASH_ALLOW_PROJECT_HOOKS=true`) and must be owned by the current user with no group/world write bits.
-Only enable on trusted repos; review and sign `server.d/register.sh` like application code.
+- Prefer declarative registration (`server.d/register.json`) when possible; it avoids executing project shell code during list/refresh flows.
+If you use hook registration, it is opt-in (`MCPBASH_ALLOW_PROJECT_HOOKS=true`) and must be owned by the current user with no group/world write bits—review and sign `server.d/register.sh` like application code.
 - Secrets management: rely on OS keychains or inject short-lived tokens at launch.
 Avoid long-lived tokens in `.env` files that might leak through scaffolds.
 - Validate third-party scaffolds before execution.
 Run `shellcheck` manually on contributions and require signed commits for sensitive providers.
 Keep `MCPBASH_TOOL_ALLOWLIST` scoped to the minimal set of tools; use `*` only in fully trusted projects.
 - For compliance regimes, map MCP logs and payload dumps to your retention policies; scrub `mcpbash.state.*` directories after incidents.